lfit/releng-global-jjb/README.md

 ## Parameters stored in defaults.yaml

-There are a few project specific parameters that should be stored in the ci-management repo's defaults.yaml file.
+Configure the following parameters in the ci-management repo's defaults.yaml file.

 **gerrit-server-name**: The name of the Gerrit Server as defined in Gerrit Trigger global configuration.